 Bursting towards him, she attacked, semi-wild, a barrage of fist and claw, at all angles.
 He retreated from most the assault, easily evading her, but abruptly her speed picked up, and he was forced to move even faster...
 It reached the point where he could no longer manage to dodge her claws; she slashed at his shoulder—he blocked forearm to forearm, swiftly she caught his arm and locked around it.
 She was shocked that she managed to catch him.
 She brought her claw down hoping to harm him.
 It landed!
 Yet, taking her by surprise, he seemed to anticipate exactly what she had intended.
 Catching her hand on the curve of his bicep and shoulder, he trapped her paw and stopped her before she could drag it down.

 He left them both stuck.

-He ducked under a another vicious kick, this time taking grip of her ankle and using her own momentum to spin round, and throw her against the wall of the ship.
+He ducked under another vicious kick, this time taking a grip on her ankle and using her own momentum to spin round, and throw her against the wall of the ship.
 She gasped as her back collided with solid wood, only to grunt as Tai Lung pinned her against the wall with her arm cranked behind her back.
 Tigress frowned in discomfort.
-She knew... he was enjoying this... humilating her, but it would not work.
+She knew... he was enjoying this... humiliating her, but it would not work.